 In this section

-On May 5, the World Health Organization declared that COVID-19 no longer qualifies as a global emergency.
+On May 5, 2023 the World Health Organization declared that COVID-19 no longer qualifies as a global emergency.
 This announcement came alongside UBC’s own transition to a communicable disease prevention framework.
 On September 28, 2023, the Provincial Health Services Authority (PHSA) and British Columbia Centre for Disease Control (BCCDC) provided guidance for post-secondary institutions that details the communicable disease prevention measures recommended for all campuses.

 For UBC Okanagan, please visit UBCO Communicable disease control.

 The UBC COVID-19 Campus Rules have now been retired and there are no general COVID-19 requirements members of the UBC community must follow.
 Note that UBC student housing may have its own residence-specific requirements.
 Please see below for more details on Orders of the Provincial Health Officer that are still in effect and may impact some students, faculty, and staff in certain disciplines.
 To support a successful communicable disease prevention, it is still important that we monitor for symptoms of respiratory illness and stay home when we are sick.